Whole Wheat Cinnamon Rolls with Fresh Milled Flour

 hands using a dough scraper to roll up the dough log.

 Starting with one of the long edges, roll the dough up jelly-roll style into a tight log.
-Cut off the oddly shapen ends if needed (you can still bake these in the loaf pan).
+Cut off the oddly shapen ends–you will still bake these in the loaf pan.

-Score the dough every 1.5 inches or so inches to make sure you cut them into even portions.
-You will have 13 rolls, plus the ends.
+Score the trimmed dough log every 1.5 inches or so to make sure you cut them into even portions.
+You will have 12 rolls, plus the ends.

 Using floss to slice the cinnamon roll log.